“A picture says it all.”

 There are a number of reasons that stand in favor of including patent drawings, such as:

-- It brings clarity and precision to the examiner to understand the concept behind the invention in less time.
+- Bring clarity and precision to the examiner to understand the concept behind the invention in less time.

-- It clarifies owner’s claims (if any) if in any case get mistakenly caught for patent infringement.
+- Clarifies owner’s claims (if any) if in any case get mistakenly caught for patent infringement.

-- It can also benefit patent holders while damaging negotiation or settlement.
+- Benefit patent holders while damaging negotiation or settlement.

-- It brings more sense and unambiguity to the application, making it less secured from potential infringers.
+- Brings more sense and unambiguity to the application, making it less secured from potential infringers.

-- It depicts the technical specifications and presents a blueprint of the invention on papers, helping the owner and the examiner to visualize the outcomes, in a much better way.
+- Depicts the technical specifications and presents a blueprint of the invention on papers, helping the owner and the examiner to visualize the outcomes, in a much better way.

-- It even helps the patent owner to take professional help from a patent draftsperson, who can even pinpoint any issues with the invention (if any), that can be rectified by the owner before application submission.
+- Helps the patent owner to take professional help from a patent draftsperson, who can even pinpoint any issues with the invention (if any), that can be rectified by the owner before application submission.